 After all my years of business and community leadership, I firmly believe there is a great deal you can accomplish as a leader with good common sense.
-That’s why I call my blog “Leadership Powered by Common Sense.”
+That’s why I refer to much of my work as “Leadership Powered by Common Sense.”

-Again, I love the brain science, emotional intelligence, psychology and all other facets of effective leadership study.
+Again, I love brain science, emotional intelligence, psychology, and all other facets of effective leadership study.
 Yet when you are in the heat of battle, you need simple, effective triggers to guide your response.

 Question: What are some triggers you can use in your leadership to become a more effective leader?
 Leave a comment.